-If you’re a business owner racked with worry because you’re not in a position to pay your corporation tax bill this year, don’t fret too much.
-There is light at the end of the tunnel...
+If you’re a business owner racked with worry because you’re not in a position to pay your tax bill this year, don’t fret too much.
+There is light at the end of the tunnel.

-Before you call though, be sure to have the following information to hand:
+Before you call them, be sure to have the following information to hand: